 The experience of any type of trauma can be a devastating and life-changing experience.
-The memory of the trauma brings about emotions that are overwhelming, leading us to feel out of control, powerless, confused, and anxious.
+The memory of the trauma brings about emotions that are overwhelming, leading us to feel out of control, fearful, powerless, confused, and severely anxious.

 Some of us may feel as though we are frozen in time, incapable of functioning or doing the simplest everyday tasks.
 We experience a diminished quality of life.
 Our inability to cope brings conflict to our most important relationships.
 Our inability to focus at work threatens our livelihood.